pic

 Creating Tuples, Named Tuples, and Dictionaries

-Tuples, named tuples, and dictionaries can be constructed from other collections, provided that the source collection possesses a key-value structure.
-The following examples demonstrate how various collections can be used to create dictionaries in particular.
+Tuples, named tuples, and dictionaries can be constructed from other collections.
+The only requirement is that the source collection possesses a key-value structure.

 vector = [10, 20] # or tupl = (10,20)